sharps4/neural_network/readme.md

 ## Usage
 ```
-Launch the train.py using : python train.py in the terminal.
+Launch the train.py using : python train.py
 ```
 ## License